| |

 information that allows you to build, to purchase, or to design loudspeakers which

-exemplify the pursuit of accuracy.
+exemplify the pursuit of realistic rendering.

 Check out the topics that are listed in the